-Perhaps most importantly, you choose a university located in and enriched by the world's crossroads, connected not only to New York City's wealth of opportunity but to a global network of scholars and innovators that reach beyond the expected to achieve the extraordinary.
+Learning is meant for the real world, and New York University students benefit from an exceptional combination of scholarship and real-world application.
+Our New York campus is not walled but is woven intentionally into the fabric of the city.
+NYU is a truly urban institution, enriched by the world's crossroads, connected not only by the city's wealth of opportunity but to a global network of scholars and innovators that reach beyond the expected to achieve the extraordinary.